chrisadipascual/FontAwesome-Icons-Dropdown-Umbraco-Plugin/README.md

 FontAwesome Icons Dropdown Datatype.
 Labels are unicode while the values are class name.

 #Like the plugin?
 The Developer is Broke and Hungry

+Engrish is not my first language - you are not required to donate stuff, this is only for those who have excess of resources

 [Any amount is appreciated.](https://paypal.me/chrispascual/) Money goes to noodle funds <3